wristpy

 Plot the light data

-Example 3: Plot the epoch1 level measurements
+Example 3: Plot the epoch-level measurements

 from wristpy.io.readers import readers